michnam/AndroidMusicPlayer/app/src/main/java/pl/musicplayer/repositories/README.md

 # Storing mp3 files
 All files should be stored inside /sdcard/Music/AndroidMusicPlayer folder.

-## Additionally remeber to grant permissons to read and write files (Prompt will be added soon)
+## Aditionally remember to grant permissions to read and write files (Prompt will be added soon)